awesomemotive/edd-library/CONTRIBUTING.md

 - Each snippet should be placed in it's own file.
 - Each file should be named appropriately based on the purpose of the snippet.
 - Files should be placed in the appropriate category (folder).
 If no category exists, you may create one with your pull request.
+- All functions and classes should be prefixed with your own unique prefix, preferrably one that contains your initials followed by `_edd_`.
+For example: `pw_edd_{function name here}`.